ska-sa/spead2/doc/py-thread-pools.rst

 .. py:currentmodule:: spead2

-.. py:class:: spead2.ThreadPool(threads=1)
+.. py:class:: spead2.ThreadPool(threads=1, affinity=[])

    Construct a thread pool and start the threads.
+A list of integers can be provided for `affinity` to have the threads bound to specific CPU cores (this is only implemented for glibc).
+If there are fewer values than threads, the list is reused cyclically (although in this case you're probably better off having fewer threads in this case).

    .. py:method:: stop()